gorterd/DataStructures2017_ClassProjects/README.md

 ### Changeling

 Changeling is a program that finds a way of transforming one word of a given length to another of the same length, changing one letter at a time, with the fewest possible intermediary words.
 The program takes three command line arguments: a list of words in the form of a text file (provided to us, each word lowercase & on its own line), the first word, and the second word.
-Implementation instructions were as follows:
+Implementation instructions were as follows (excerpt):
 > Build a graph out of the word list file where each word is a vertex of the graph and two words/vertices are connected if they are the same length and differ by only one letter.
 Then use a breadth-first search starting at the first word until you find the second word.
 Then print out the path, if any, that you discovered in this way.

 ### Binary Tree Search Engine